dunhamsteve/aoc2021/README.md

 **Day 17**

 I spent some time rearranging stuff to make it perform better, turns out the performance issue might have been the `nub` I was doing at the end.

+**Day 18**

+Initially I parsed into a tree, but it was much easier to implement the normalization rules on a list of tokens.